Women in computing: 2010s

 Despite the pioneering work of some designers, video games are still considered biased towards men.
 A 2013 survey by the International Game Developers Association revealed only 22% of game designers are women, although this is substantially higher than figures in previous decades.
 Working to bring inclusion to the world of open source project development, Coraline Ada Ehmke drafted the Contributor Covenant in 2014.
 By 2018, over 40,000 software projects have started using the Contributor Covenant, including TensorFlow, Vue and Linux.
 In 2014, Danielle George, professor at the School of Electrical and Electronic Engineering, University of Manchester spoke at the Royal Institution Christmas Lectures on the subject of "how to hack your home", describing simple experiments involving computer hardware and demonstrating a giant game of Tetris by remote controlling lights in an office building.

 In 2017, Michelle Simmons founded the first quantum computing company in Australia.
 The team, which has made "great strides" in 2018, plans to develop a 10-qubit prototype silicon quantum integrated circuit by 2022.
 In the same year, Doina Precup became the head of DeepMind Montreal, working on artificial intelligence.
 Xaviera Kowo is a programmer from Cameroon, who won the Margaret award, for programming a robot which processes waste in 2022.

 2020s

-In 2023 the EU-Startups the leading online publication with a focus on startups in Europe published the list of top 100 of the most influential women in the startup and venture capital space in Europe.
-The theme of the list reflects the era of innovation and technological change.
-That being said, there are plenty of inspiring women in Europe's startup and all around the world in VC space who are making daily changes possible and encouraging a new generation of female for entrepreneurship and innovation.
+In 2023 the EU-Startups, the leading online publication with a focus on startups in Europe, published the list of top 100 of the most influential women in the startup and venture capital space in Europe.
+The theme of the list reflects the era of innovation and technological change, and encourages a new generation of female for entrepreneurship and innovation.